ericrabiner/HR-Management-System/readme.md

 # HR Management System
-An application written using Node.js, Express.js, Handlebars.js, PostgreSQL, and Bootstrap.
+An application written using Node.js, Express.js, Handlebars.js, MongoDB, and Bootstrap.
+This application can add, create, delete, and search a view of employees and departments.

 ## Prerequisites
 Install node.js.